-A message from the Campaign Leadership Council Chair in spring 2020:
+A message from the Campaign Leadership Council Chair

 For them, income was and still is uncertain.
 Home, for too many people, has always been dangerous.

 One thing remains constant: Because of you, legal aid is there to help.

 Your support of legal aid was critical to the nearly 12,000 people served by New Hampshire Legal Assistance and the Legal Advice & Referral Center in 2020.

 A young pregnant woman who fell behind on rent when the pandemic eliminated her job.
 A young woman who graduated high school early, thanks to special education support secured by her legal aid team.
 A mother reunited with her son after the boy’s father kidnapped him across state lines and evaded law enforcement for weeks.

 Thank you for helping us make all of this possible.
 And now, onward we fight.

 In the wake of the COVID-19 crisis, your support is more important than ever before.
 Civil legal aid attorneys and paralegal advocates are one of the best-equipped teams to help clients resolve problems that threaten their families’ safety, shelter, and economic security.

 NHLA and LARC have faced a surge in need they expect will continue throughout the coming year: